-You don’t have to be going bald to do this look either.
+You don’t have to be going bald to do this look, either.
 You can use the lowest point of your receding hairline to start the part.
-When you add hair product like mousse to your locks, you add a bit of thickness and volume, too.
+When you add hair products like a mousse to your locks, you add a bit of thickness and volume, too.

 4. Faux Hawk Haircut

-The military style crew cut is a classic short hair style.
-The short to medium length cut adds a clean look to your receding hairline.
+The crew cut is a classic short hairstyle.
+The short to medium-length cut adds a clean look to your receding hairline.
 It’s also easy to style and easy to maintain.

 7. Caesar Haircut

-With longer hair but deepening M or V hairlines, you may be able to comb some of your hair forward to hide a deep receding corner.
-You can style longer strands into a side part and then tuck it behind your ear.
+With longer hair but deepening M or V hairlines, you may be able to comb some of your hair forward to hide a deep receding hairline and temples.
+You can style longer strands into a side part and tuck them behind your ear.

 One of the best receding hairline haircuts for men is the stylish high fade look.
 This style has a high fade on the sides with a bald fade around the ear that tapers up to a longer mop on top.
-You can keep this short or long depending on the preference.
+You can keep this short or long, depending on your preference.

 These styles also look great with longer, thicker beards.